radelbrunn/M7012E-Pervasive-Computing/README.md

 Adding more levels is made easy by having the LevelData class serializable as json.
 1. Create a new json file in Assets/levels with the format seen below.
 2. Create a new scene and copy/paste the previous levels scene content (math2 or spell2).
-3. In the LevelControler gameObject, update the 'pathToLevel' to match the new json file created.
+3. In the LevelController gameObject, update the 'pathToLevel' to match the new json file created.
 4. Change the value of the cubes to match the level.